 We also think you might like Halo House by Breathe Architecture

 Tags: Architecture, Brisbane, Ceasarstone, Christopher Frederick Jones, corian, e15, Flos, Glo-Ball pendants, Hogg & Lamb, Holly Cunneen, Jetmaster, Michael Hogg.
-Greg Lamb, muuto, Queenslander, Sussex Taps, Travertine, Venetian plaster, Vola
+Greg Lamb, muuto, Queenslander, Sussex Taps, sussextaps, Travertine, Venetian plaster, Vola